ClintonWeeYuan/obsidian-personal/Notes/People/Nikolaj.md

 History
 - Studied Econs and Business
 - Worked at BCG as a consultant -> realised meaningless work
-- Diver in Cambodia
+- Diver in Cambodia%%  %%
-- Worked in Foreign Relations in China -> realised very political, bureaucratic, meetings about meetings
+- Worked in Foreign Relations in China -> realised very political, bureaucratic, meetings about meetings.

 Likes
 -  Dancing